Dear friends and neighbors,

 - Unfortunately, some communities have experienced acts of racism and xenophobia because of the myths surrounding COVID-19; this county site has information about how to report discrimination and find support.

-- If you are at work and your employer does not seem to be following public health directives, you can report that to Oregon's Occupational Safety and Health Division(link is external)(link is external).
+- If you are at work and your employer does not seem to be following public health directives, you can report that to Oregon's Occupational Safety and Health Division.

 - This page contains resources to support our communities as we experience the COVID-19 pandemic and get through this together.